 In the Dobroyd Canal catchment, the H6 classification was concentrated in the open channel sections across the range of events investigated.
 In the 0.2 EY event, the Brown Street underpass (beneath Western Rail Track) was classified as H5; and small areas of H4 were located within Algie Park, Queen Street Croydon and Paisley Road, Croydon (within the Burwood LGA).
 In the 5% AEP event, the H4 sections expanded in area and additionally were located along Carshalton Street (north of Arthur Street) and in the low point of Hugh Street to Carlisle Street; Heighway Avenue to Thomas Street was classified as H3.
-In the 1% AEP event, additional areas of H5 classification were located along Carshalton Street (north of Arthur Street) and in the low point of Hugh Street to Carlisle Street; and areas on Heighway Avenue to Thomas Street were classified as H4.
+In the 1% AEP event, additional areas of H5 classification were located along Carshalton Street (north of Arthur Street; and areas on Heighway Avenue to Thomas Street were classified as H3.
+In the 1% AEP event, additional areas of H5 classification were located along Carshalton Street (north of Arthur Street; and areas on Heighway Avenue to Thomas Street were classified as H4.